canalplus/rx-player/doc/api/Decryption_Options.md

-- `fallbackOnLastTry` (`boolean`): If this getLicense is the last retry (if the `noRetry` property is set to `true`, this is always true), we will not throw immediately but rather try to fallback on other Representations (e.g. qualities) which might have a different decryption key.
+- `fallbackOnLastTry` (`boolean`): If this getLicense is the last retry (if the `noRetry` property is set to `true`, this is always true), we will not throw immediately but rather try to fall back to other Representations (e.g. qualities) which might have a different decryption key.
 If no Representation is left, we will throw a MediaError with a `NO_PLAYABLE_REPRESENTATION` code, as documented [in the errors documentation](./Player_Errors.md#media_error).